AitijhyaModak/QR-code-component/README.md

 ## Solution
-This is a solution to a challenge in Frontend Mentor Link ---> https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H
+This is a solution to a challenge in Frontend Mentor:
+Link ---> https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H